ErennGuler/ELE489_MachineLearning_HW2/README.md

 pandas, numpy, matplotlib, seaborn scikit-learn

+NOTE:
-NOTE:To access the data set in the code, you need to download the data file from the link below and copy it to the required file path.
+To access the data set in the code, you need to download the data file from the link below and copy it to the required file path.
 I also added a section containing the data link as a comment to the code so that you can run the code without the file.
 You can also run the code using this section.